chipsalliance/Caliptra/doc/Caliptra.md

 ### IDevID key

-A Caliptra RTM's IDevID key is a hardware identity generated by Caliptra ROM during manufacturing.
+Caliptra's IDevID key is a hardware identity generated by Caliptra ROM during manufacturing.
 This key must be solely wielded by Caliptra ROM, and shall never be exposed externally at any phase of the Caliptra lifecycle.
 IDevID is used to endorse LDevID.
 The IDevID certificate is endorsed by the vendor’s provisioning CA (pCA) that is implemented via a HSM appliance connected to High Volume Manufacturing (HVM) flows (see provisioning CA in [Reference 8](#ref-8)).

 See [Provisioning IDevID During Manufacturing](#provisioning-idevid-during-manufacturing) for further details on IDevID provisioning.

 ### LDevID key

-Caliptra RTMs shall support field-programmable entropy, which factors into the device's LDevID identity.
+Caliptra shall support field-programmable entropy, which factors into the device's LDevID identity.
 The LDevID identity is endorsed by IDevID and in turn endorses the FMC alias key.

 Caliptra's field-programmable entropy shall consist of four 32-byte slots.
 All slots are used to derive LDevID.
 An owner may decide to program as few or as many slots as they wish.
 Upon programming new entropy, on the next reset the device begins wielding its fresh LDevID.
 Owners need to validate the new LDevID by using IDevID.